 - Open the Notepad and paste (CTRL+V) the content on it.

 - how to copy data from command prompt

 - copy cmd to notepad

-- copy of command composition data
+- copy data from command prompt

 - How to Change and Use Timezone (Tzutil) in Windows 7